Bhat-Gurunandan/ajeeb-goa/markdown/12-chapter-12.md

 further when the Opinion Poll was held.

-The mainstream news media consisted of mine owner Vishwasrao Chowgule’s Gomantak, founded on 24 March 1962; followed by Dempo’s The Navhind Times on 18 February 1963; and Novem Goem (1962), a fortnightly in Konkani written in the Devanagari script.
+The mainstream news media consisted of mine owner Vishwasrao Chowgule’s *Gomantak*, founded on 24 March 1962; followed by Dempo’s The Navhind Times on 18 February 1963; and Novem Goem (1962), a fortnightly in Konkani written in the Devanagari script.
 Sot (1962) and Uzvadd (1963) were weeklies in Romi Konkani.
 Pradip and Gomant Vani were dailies in Marathi.
 The two Marathi newspapers campaigned for merger.
 The other publications opposed merger tooth-and-nail.
-But their circulation was very limited, except for Gomantak and The Navhind Times.
+But their circulation was very limited, except for *Gomantak* and *The Navhind Times*.

-To reach out to the Hindu Bahujan Samaj, a group of young Konkani writers came together to start Rashtramat, a Marathi daily, in 1964.
+To reach out to the Hindu Bahujan Samaj, a group of young Konkani writers came together to start *Rashtramat*, a Marathi daily, in 1964.
 Their initial effort of ‘crowdfunding’ did not work and they approached the mine owners.
-Seven mine owners from the three families of Salgaocar, Timblo and Gosalia together funded the venture.
-Rashtramat’s mission was to counter the pro-merger propaganda of Goa’s then sole Marathi daily Gomantak, which was run by the Chowgules.
+Seven mine owners from the three families of Salgaocar, Timblo and Gosalia together funded the venture. *Rashtramat’s* mission was to counter the pro-merger propaganda of Goa’s then sole Marathi daily *Gomantak*, which was run by the Chowgules.
 Their target readership was the Hindu Bahujan Samaj.
 Winning the Opinion Poll with 38 per cent Christians and two per cent Hindu Brahmins was next to impossible when all the Christians, due to heavy migration, were not available for voting.

-The experiment of Rashtramat not only worked but played wonders.
-It succeeded in countering the pro-merger propaganda of not only Goa’s Marathi newspapers but also the newspapers from Maharashtra like Pudhari (Kolhapur), Sakal (Pune), Maharashtra Times (Bombay) and Maratha, a daily edited by Prahlad Keshav aka ‘Acharya’ Atre, a firebrand orator and writer.
-Udaybab’s daily column Brahmastra in Rashtramat became a matter of discussion in most of the households, especially in the New Conquests and among the Hindu Bahujan Samaj.
-Udaybab recalls that Rashtramat changed its strategy when it realised that people were in a mood to weigh the issue ahead of the poll.
+The experiment of *Rashtramat* not only worked but played wonders.
+It succeeded in countering the pro-merger propaganda of not only Goa’s Marathi newspapers but also the newspapers from Maharashtra like *Pudhari* (Kolhapur), *Sakal* (Pune), *Maharashtra Times* (Bombay) and *Maratha*, a daily edited by Prahlad Keshav aka ‘Acharya’ Atre, a firebrand orator and writer.
+Udaybab’s daily column *Brahmastra* in *Rashtramat* became a matter of discussion in most of the households, especially in the New Conquests and among the Hindu Bahujan Samaj.
+Udaybab recalls that *Rashtramat* changed its strategy when it realised that people were in a mood to weigh the issue ahead of the poll.
 Rather than outright attacks on the mergerist viewpoint, the newspaper began logically explaining the issue, putting forth